PsyTeachR/introdataviz/docs/index.md

 Please cite both the preprint and interactive online tutorial as:

-Nordmann, E., McAleer, P., Toivo, W., Paterson, H. & DeBruine, L. (accepted).
-Data visualisation using R, for researchers who don't use R. Advances in Methods and Practices in Psychological Science.
+Nordmann, E., McAleer, P., Toivo, W., Paterson, H. & DeBruine, L. (2022).
+Data visualisation using R, for researchers who don't use R. Advances in Methods and Practices in Psychological Science. <https://doi.org/10.1177/25152459221074654>